-The driving force behind any type of electric motor or engine is a tightly wound, well-engineered, coil.
-These simple devices are designed to create a magnetic field that is used to direct power or energy to produce mechanical force.
-The reliable performance of these components is normally ignored since we seldom think about what makes a motor run and depend on them when needed.
+The driving force behind any type of electric motor or engine is a tightly wound, well-engineered coil.
+These simple devices are designed to create a magnetic field used to direct power or energy to produce mechanical force.

 The basic design of any motor begins with a stator and rotor that transmit the electrical current.
 The interchange between the stator and rotor creates a magnetic field that turns the rotor and produces mechanical energy.
 They are the basic elements of an electric motor coil.

 In an electric motor, the current sent into the motor coil has a magnetic field that experiences force to make the rotor turn.
 The force, energy, and power are what makes the motor run.

 Electric motors have a winding for the stator and one for the rotor, with the current for the stator being higher than that for the rotor.
 The motor coil is mounted on either the stator or rotor depending on the design of the motor and cost effectiveness.

 One of the things that needs to be avoided when producing any form of coil is dead space, which is caused by the style of winding and insulation.
 The best types of coils have a high fill factor, in which the coils are wound in such a manner that there is a limited amount of dead space.
 To have a highly efficient and productive coil, it should be wound in such a way that each layer fits neatly into the slot between the wires below.
 Wire gauge and bundle size have to be monitored closely, with the bundle size referring to the number of turns in the coil.
 The gauge or diameter of the wire is critical in determining how easily the wire can be wound and its number of turns.